Sunzheini/vm_server/README.md

 ## Virtual Machine Control REST Server

 # Functionalities
-This is a project created with Django in Pycharm IDE.
+This is a project created with Django Framework in Pycharm IDE.

 A django server on a special LabNet pc, which accepts commands both ways:
 1. By using the React frontend;